rogerpadilla/nukak-website/docs/querying-repository.md

 weight: 190
 ---

-If you want to target operations to a specific `entity`, you can use `repositories` instead of [queriers](/docs/querying-querier).
-That way, you don't need to provide the `entity` parameter, and only the `query` parameter needs to be specified for data manipulation.
-Each `repository` is associated with a single [querier](/docs/querying-querier).
+`repositories` allows to target operations to a specific `entity`, they can be used instead of [queriers](/docs/querying-querier).
+That way, you don't need to always provide the `entity` parameter, and only the `query` parameter is necessary for data manipulation.
+Each `repository` is also associated with a single [querier](/docs/querying-querier).

 With a `repository` you can:
 - Manipulate the data related to a single `entity`.